South Carolina Motorcycle Accident Lawyer

 - Document everything – Keep a file with all of the documents related to your accident, including the photos you took at the scene, the official police report, your medical records, medical bills, wage and earnings statements, and others.

-- Contact an experienced motorcycle accident lawyer – Hiring a lawyer who has successfully handled motorcycle claims in the past can be the key to a successful .* While some individuals may be tempted to pursue compensation on their own and negotiate with insurance companies for a settlement, an attorney will understand how to investigate the accident, identify who is liable for your injuries, and place a fair value on your claim that will be negotiated with the insurance company.
+- Contact experienced motorcycle accident attorneys – Hiring a lawyer who has successfully handled motorcycle claims in the past can be the key to a success.* While some individuals may be tempted to pursue compensation on their own and negotiate with insurance companies for a settlement, an attorney will understand how to investigate the accident, identify who is liable for your injuries, and place a fair value on your claim that will be negotiated with the insurance company.
 If they do not offer you a fair settlement, your attorney can file a lawsuit.